 In an effort to help eradicate hunger, One World Center has started the Sustainable Food Initiative which begins with bringing people together to learn to grow their own food.
-This initiative begins with community gardens, school gardens, and family gardens with the hope of seeing hunger in Michigan eventually eradicated.
+This initiative begins with community food garden farms, school gardens, and family gardens with the hope of seeing hunger in Michigan eventually eradicated.

 Our vision is for people to take a spade in their hands in order to: (1) gain empowerment and self-sufficiency by growing their own organic food; and (2) build a sense of community and togetherness.
 Poverty can be a very isolating situation and often something people try to hide.
 We hope to create opportunities and spaces, where people can come together and thus free themselves from the stigma of poverty, while building supportive networks.